thim81/openapi-format/readme.md

 The default sorting based on the defined order (listed in the table below), which is stored in the [defaultSort.json](https://github.com/thim81/openapi-format/blob/main/defaultSort.json) file.

-You can easily modify this by specifying your own ordering per key, which can passed on to the CLI (see below for an example on how to do this).
+You can easily modify this by specifying your own ordering per key, which can be passed on to the CLI (see below for an example on how to do this).

 | Key         | Ordered by                                                                                                      | OpenAPI reference                                                         |